scott-vincent/message-bus/README.md

 The sample currently provided with JustSaying is too simplistic and only allows one subscriber per publisher (subscribers use the same queue!).
 I wanted a more realistic sample where there are multiple subscribers to the same message type.
 The lack of documentation in JustSaying made this seemingly simple task a lot more complicated as it was not obvious how to configure JustSaying to produce the desired results.
 I also wanted to document full step-by-step instructions on how to download everything required, how to configure everything and how to get the more realistic sample up and running from scratch.

+I've taken the kitchen/orderingApi sample from JustSaying and expanded it.
+The modified version is in this repo along with a yaml file for configuring goaws.

 ## Instructions

 1. Download and install Visual Studio, .NET Core SDK, Go Lang and AWS CLI.